Ismail Kadare

-Kadare is regarded by some as one of the greatest writers and intellectuals of the 20th and 21st centuries, and as a universal voice against totalitarianism.
-He is the husband of author Helena Kadare, and the father of United Nations Ambassador, and UN General Assembly Vice President, Besiana Kadare.
+He was the husband of author Helena Kadare and the father of United Nations Ambassador and UN General Assembly Vice-president Besiana Kadare.
+In 2023 he was granted citizenship of Kosovo, by president Vjosa Osmani.

-Early and personal life
+Early life and education

-Ismail Kadare was born in the Kingdom of Albania during the reign of King Zog I. He was born in Gjirokastër, an historic Ottoman Empire fortress mountain city of tall stone houses in southern Albania, a dozen miles from the border with Greece.
-He lived there on a crooked, narrow street known as "Lunatics' Lane".
+Ismail Kadare was born on 28 January 1936, in the Kingdom of Albania during the reign of King Zog I. He was born in Gjirokastër, a historic Ottoman fortress–city in the mountains, made up of tall stone houses in what is today southern Albania, a dozen miles from the border with Greece.
+He lived there on a crooked, narrow street known as Lunatics' Lane.

-His parents were Halit Kadare, a post office employee, and Hatixhe Dobi, a homemaker, who had married in 1933 when his mother was 17 years old.
-On his mother's side of the family, his great-grandfather was a Bejtexhi of the Bektashi Order, known as Hoxhë Dobi.
-Though he was born into a Muslim family, Kadare himself was an atheist.
+Ismail's parents were Halit Kadare, a post office employee, and Hatixhe Dobi, a homemaker, who had married in 1933 when she was 17.
+On his mother's side, his great-grandfather was a Bejtexhi of the Bektashi Order, known as Hoxhë Dobi.
+Though he was born into a Muslim family, he was an atheist.

-Three years after Kadare was born, Italian Prime Minister Benito Mussolini's troops invaded Albania and ousted the Albanian King.
+Three years after Kadare was born, Italian Prime Minister Benito Mussolini's troops invaded Albania and ousted the king.
 Italian rule followed.
-Kadare was nine years old when Italian troops were withdrawn, and the communist-led People's Socialist Republic of Albania was established.
+He was nine years old when the Italian troops were withdrawn, and the communist-led People's Socialist Republic of Albania was established.

 Kadare attended primary and secondary schools in Gjirokastër.
 He then studied Languages and Literature at the Faculty of History and Philology of the University of Tirana.
-In 1956, Kadare received a teacher's diploma.
-He lived in Tirana, Albania, until he became a resident of France in 1990.
-His Tirana apartment was converted into a museum in 2019, showcasing the work and life of the author.
+In 1956, he received a teacher's diploma.
+He lived in Tirana until moving to France in 1990.

-He is married to Albanian author Helena Gushi, and has two daughters.
-His daughter Besiana Kadare is the Albanian Ambassador to the United Nations, Albania's Ambassador to Cuba, and a Vice President of the United Nations General Assembly for its 75th session.